Final Grades: Namond

 Dennis "Cutty" Wise is recuperating following a fracture of his leg in a shooting.
 The nurse believes that Cutty is a gangster, having reviewed his medical records.
 Colvin arrives and asks Cutty for help with Namond.
 They meet again later and Cutty reports that Wee-Bey Brice has agreed to meet with Colvin.
 Cutty tells Colvin that Carver now owes him a favor.
 On his way out the nurse, who presumes Colvin is on police duty, asks him when they are arresting Cutty and he relays that Cutty runs a community gym and that Cutty was shot trying to convince a kid to leave the corners.

 Colvin visits Wee-Bey in prison.
 Wee-Bey recognizes him from his time as a patrol officer.
 Colvin tells him that he is now a sort of teacher rather than a police officer.
 Colvin tells Wee-Bey that Namond is a bright boy with a lot of potential, but that he will not survive life on the streets.
 Wee-Bey believes the risks of the game will determine Namond's fate, but Colvin convinces him that Namond's nature has a large part to play.
 He asks Wee-Bey to give him custody of his son.

 Colvin picks Namond up from school where he is being watched by Miss Duquette and Dr. Parenti.
 He tells his colleagues that he believes that Wee-Bey will return Namond to his mother.
 Parenti states that they have a meeting at City Hall.

 Colvin is nervous about meeting with the mayor because of his history with the police force, but finds that Carcetti will not be in the meeting due to his meeting with the governor in Annapolis.
 Steintorf and Gerry are skeptical about the technique, characterizing it as tracking of students and leaving a subgroup behind.
 Colvin claims that the children are already being left behind and laughs about the system's refusal to admit its failings.
 Steintorf brings the meeting to a swift close.
-As they leave Colvin berates his shortcomings in the political arena.
+As they leave Colvin laments his shortcomings in the political arena.
 Parenti blames the failure on the process and seeks consolation in his academic findings.

 Meanwhile, Wee-Bey tells De'Londa Brice that if she has thrown Namond out then he will stay out of her care.
 De'Londa claims that she is trying to harden Namond and Wee-Bey threatens that if she does not let their son go, he will use his reputation against her.
 She asks Wee-Bey if he is cutting her off, but he reassures her that their relationship is not over.